Guo-817/DMCR/README.md

 ## Causal Inference for Alleviating Confounding Bias in Multi-Criteria Rating Recommendation

-This repository contains the DMCR implemented by PyTorch, which is a multi-criteria recommendation model based on causal inference.
+This repository contains the DMCR implemented by PyTorch, which is a multi-criteria recommendation model.

 ## Environment Requirements